muut/riotjs-admin/doc/modular.md

 jQuery exists because the vanilla DOM is a complete disaster to work with. jQuery does a massive cleanup by exposing the DOM for the page developer in an elegant and friendly way.

-There are other implementations [(x)](#links) too, but the real credits go to John Resig.
+There are other implementations [(3)](#links) too, but the real credits go to John Resig.
 He designed the API, which has become a standarad to set a target for other implementation.

 Feel free to use any of the implementations but the advantages of using jQuery itself are following